Te Pūkenga: Dissolution

 In mid March 2025, The Spinoff reported that Te Pūkenga would cut 150 jobs, close Wintec's Hamilton Gardens campus and eliminate multiple courses across several campus.
 These cutbacks were part of the planned disestablishment of the mega polytechnic.
 In mid-May 2025, Simmonds introduced legislation into Parliament to facilitate the dissolution of mega polytechnic Te Pūkenga.
 In response, Tertiary Education Union general secretary Daniel Benson-Guiu expressed concern about the lack of detail in the proposed bill about which polytechnics would stand alone, which would merge and which would be federated.

-By mid-June 2025, Te Pūkenga's polytechnics had reduced their staff numbers by 8.9% on a headcount basis and 4.9% on a full-time equivalent basis.
+By mid-June 2025, NZIST polytechnics had reduced their staff numbers by 8.9% on a headcount basis and 4.9% on a full-time equivalent basis.
 However, staff-to-student ratios remained lower than the 2016–2017 academic year.
-In late June 2025, Te Pūkenga's annual report found that the mega polytechnic had finished 2024 with a $16.6-million surplus and $382 million in savings.
+In late June 2025, NZIST annual report found that the mega polytechnic had finished 2024 with a $16.6-million surplus and $382 million in savings.